Olympics-Equestrian-Powerhouse Germany retain dressage gold | Sports-Games

 Germany have won every Olympic dressage team gold since 1984, apart from 2012 when Britain snatched it on home turf.
 Already the most decorated Olympian in her sport, Werth got her 11th medal competing on mare Bella Rose to Ludwig van Beethoven's Ode to Joy.

-Equestrian powerhouse Germany comfortably won the dressage team gold medal at the Tokyo Olympics on Tuesday, with a trio of riders led by world number one Isabell Werth and also featuring Jessica von Bredow-Werndl and Dorothee Schneider.
+Equestrian powerhouse Germany comfortably won the dressage team gold medal on Tuesday, with a trio of riders led by world number one Isabell Werth and also featuring Jessica von Bredow-Werndl, who set an Olympic record, and Dorothee Schneider.
 Germany have won every Olympic dressage team gold since 1984, apart from 2012 when Britain snatched it on home turf.

 Already the most decorated Olympian in her sport, Werth got her 11th medal competing on mare Bella Rose to Ludwig van Beethoven's Ode to Joy.
 "I am totally happy about Bella," she said after her ride.
 "I don't know how she could have done better".

-Werth told reporters the choice of the music, which also serves as the anthem of the European Union, was in no way meant as a snub to her competitors from Britain, which voted in 2016 to leave the EU.
+Werth told reporters the choice of the music, which also serves as the European Union anthem, was in no way meant as a snub to her competitors from Britain, which voted in 2016 to leave the EU.
 Schneider, 52, stepped on the top spot of the podium on Tuesday just weeks after a traumatic accident in which the horse she was riding died underneath her and she broke a collar bone.

 "It's an incredible feeling when an animal fights for you in the arena."
 Britain with Charlotte Dujardin, Charlotte Fry and Carl Hester took bronze.

 Dujardin, who won individual dressage gold in 2016, will defend that title on Wednesday on Gio, who has replaced her now-retired horse Valegro with whom she celebrated some of her biggest wins.
-Equestrian Olympic sports have no gender-based categories and women and men compete on equal terms, often into and even beyond their 50s.
+"This might be a bronze, but it's really like a gold medal because I feel like (Gio) has given me absolutely everything," she said of her relatively inexperienced horse.
+"He's going to get better and better."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)